 Feature comparison: Canon 77D vs Panasonic GH5

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the GH5 has an electronic viewfinder (3680k dots), while the 77D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the GH5 offers a wider field of view (100%) than the one in the 77D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the GH5 has a higher magnification (0.76x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 77D and Panasonic GH5 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 77D has one, while the GH5 does not.
 While the built-in flash of the 77D is not very powerful, it can at times be useful as a fill-in light.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.